Rasheed Wallace: College career

-University of North Carolina coach Dean Smith recruited Wallace to Chapel Hill, North Carolina for his college years.
+Tar Heels coach Dean Smith recruited Wallace to the University of North Carolina at Chapel Hill for his college years.
 Smith was a revered mentor both to Wallace and Wallace's eventual Detroit coach Larry Brown.
 Wallace has indicated that this North Carolina bond with Brown helped him adjust quickly to the Pistons system.
 During his two years at North Carolina, Wallace had success in the national spotlight.
 He was named a second-team All-American by the AP his second year at UNC.

 Wallace and fellow future NBA player Jerry Stackhouse helped lead the Tar Heels to the NCAA Final Four in 1995.
 He left North Carolina to enter the 1995 NBA draft after his sophomore season, being selected with the fourth pick overall by the Washington Bullets.

 Professional career

 Washington Bullets (1995–1996)

 As a rookie with the Bullets, Wallace played in 65 games, of which he started 51 for the injured Chris Webber.
 Wallace was selected to the rookie team for the All-Star Weekend.
 Late that year, he fractured his left thumb during a game against Orlando and did not return until the following season.
-En route to being named to the NBA All-Rookie First Team, Wallace averaged 10.1 points, 4.7 rebounds, and 3.4 assists.
+En route to being named to the NBA All-Rookie Second Team, Wallace averaged 10.1 points, 4.7 rebounds, and 3.4 assists.
 In total, Wallace scored 655 points and played 1,788 minutes during his rookie season in Washington.